laminas/laminas-mvc/docs/book/modules.md

 ## Listeners

 Each module has a `Module` class, which can contain a variety of methods called listeners.
-These listeners are called by Laminas MVC to configure the module.
+These listeners are called by the [Laminas Module Manager](https://docs.laminas.dev/laminas-modulemanager/) to configure the module.

-For the namespace `Application`, Laminas MVC will look for `Application\Module`.
+For the namespace `Application`, the module manager will look for `Application\Module`.
 Here is a simple example that loads a module-specific configuration file:

 ```php
 namespace Application;